-Howard holds a Master of Business Administration (MBA) from the University of Denver, and a Bachelor of Arts (BA) from Lyndon State College in Vermont.
+Howard holds a Master of Business Administration from the University of Denver, and a Bachelor of Arts from Lyndon State College in Vermont.

 In his former position at Premier, Vice President of Customer Service, Steve was responsible for providing all resources necessary for successful installations and subsequent election service at customer sites.

 Prior to working with Dominion and Premier, Steve was employed by Texas Instruments, Inc. (TI) for 20 years.
-Steve holds a Bachelor of Business Administration degree from Midwestern State University as well as a Masters of Business Administration (Corporate Finance concentration) from The University of Dallas.
+Steve holds a Bachelor of Business Administration from Midwestern State University as well as a Master of Business Administration (corporate finance concentration) from the University of Dallas.

 Prior to joining Dominion, Waldeep was Vice President of U.S. Operations with Sequoia Voting Systems, where he led the transformation of the services group into a customer-focused team.
-Waldeep holds a BS in Business Administration from the California State University at Sacramento and a graduate degree in Public Policy and Administration.
+Waldeep holds a Bachelor of Science in Business Administration from the California State University at Sacramento and a Master of Arts degree in Public Policy and Administration.

-Ian is a Chartered Accountant, and graduated from Queen’s University with a B. Comm.
-(Hons).
+Ian is a Chartered Accountant, and graduated from Queen’s University with an Honors Bachelor of Commerce.
 In 2006, he completed the Institute of Corporate Directors programs, and became a holder of its’ ICD.D designation.

-Is the founding Vice President of engineering.
+Nick Ikonomakis is the founding Vice-President of Development.
 He is a key architect of Dominion Voting’s ImageCast® tabulation software systems, which unifies all balloting methods (optical scan, accessible ballot, and electronic ballots) under a single programming and tabulation management system.
 He is responsible for the design and operation of all of Dominion’s optical scanning products, and also oversees the manufacturing of Dominion products.

 Nick also works very closely with technical staff at regulatory agencies such as the Elections Assistance Commission (EAC) and National Institute of Standards and Testing (NIST) to ensure Dominion’s scanning products meet current and future United States requirements.

-Nick holds a Master of Applied Science (MASc) in Electrical Engineering from the University of Toronto.
+Nick holds a Master of Applied Science in Electrical Engineering from the University of Toronto.

-As the manager of the legal activities for Dominion, mike oversees customer contracts and proposal responses, supplier agreements, corporate transactions, intellectual property and all other legal matters.
+As manager of legal affairs for Dominion, Mike oversees contract activities, litigation, corporate transactions, compliance, intellectual property, employment law, and all other legal matters.